MissInterpret/onyx-native/README.md

 #### Basic Usage

-Onyx-native parallels onyx-java's approach offering additional native affordances to manage the underlying native resources provided via a dyanmic library.<br>
+Onyx-native parallels onyx-java's approach offering additional native affordances to manage the accessing runtime VM resources along with utilities (Both C++ and C) to directly manipulate Clojure maps in JNI functions.<br>
 <br>
 ##### Java

-Usage and impl java class
+Onyx-native follows the same approach that onyx-java does (shown above) with additions to . <br>

 ##### Native